Work With Us

 Our staff, and those we care for, are our family.

 Our caregivers are trained in First Aid and CPR, lifts and equipment, proper techniques, cooking, as well as potential ability-specific scenarios.

 Our Growing Team

 Quality care is our number one priority.
 Our staff undergo an extensive paid-training program with scenarios located both in-office and in-the-home.

 During in-office training, new staff are joined by a few of our superstar clients who walk them through what it’s like to work together, listen, and adapt to someone else’s needs and preferences.

-CLA Program Specialist
+CLA Program Manager